 Deeper shades are the most flattering color for dark skin.
-Think of purples, dark apricot and brown based reds.
+Think of purples, dark apricot, and brown-based reds.
 Steer clear of orange shades especially if you have a cool undertone.
-The look will appear overwhelmed.
+The look will appear overwhelming.
 In contrast, pastel colors will be subdued on a darker skin tone.
 Try the following lipsense colors.

 Lipsense products by hair

 My red luscious mane happens to be a key determinant of what lip color I can wear.
 Being a redhead with pale skin dictates I have to shy away from dark lip colors like raisin or chocolate.
 The darkest I can go is a burnished plum or cinnamon brown.